chef-boneyard/private-chef-administration/source/support.rst

 escalation has occurred within thirty (30) minutes of Customer’s request, should the next Opscode escalation level be contacted directly.
-Customer should verify that escalation has not occurred, or that it remains in consideration, with the Private Chef Support representative prior utilizing the Private Chef Support Escalation Contacts in Appendix B for their direct escalation.
+Customer should verify that escalation has not occurred, or that it remains in consideration, with the Private Chef Support representative prior to utilizing the Private Chef Support Escalation Contacts in Appendix B for their direct escalation.

 Private Chef Support Contact Information